YouTube video

 people 2557396 640

-When it comes to binge drinking help, hypnotherapy, counselling and psychotherapy may help people who binge drink achieve greater self-awareness and inner control.
+When it comes to binge drinking help, hypnotherapy, counselling or psychotherapy may help people who binge drink achieve greater self-awareness and inner control.
 With a willingness to work through issues with their therapist, heavy drinkers can learn to feel better within themselves and less controlled by the urge to drink (or drink excessively).

 Click here for FAQs and our current fee schedule.